-Their Seikijin is even the same color as their hair color, taking this trope Up to Eleven.
+Their Sacred Mechanoids are even the same color as their hair color, taking this trope Up to Eleven.

 Morality Pet: Episode 6 establishes its characters' moral bona-fides by their reaction to him trying to meet with Hazuki.
 Kenshi agrees to keep quiet as soon as he hears, tries to arrange for the pair to escape together, and asks his harem to do the same.
 The haremettes agree, with various degrees of reluctance, because of Kenshi.
 Dagmyer, who overheard Ceres explaining to Kenshi, dismisses him as a wuss for not taking what he wants, but keeps quiet.
 On the other hand, Cordyline is introduced helping smuggle Ceres to his rendezvous, but reveals that she's planning to kidnap and sell him.

 Star-Crossed Lovers: Again, with Hazuki, because of his status as a Sacred Mechamaster.
 This later becomes defied upon joining the Swan (now under Kwnshi's leadership).

 Even Evil Has Standards: In episode 11 where he accepted Cliff's heinous plan to lure in (and eventually kill) Kenshi using Ceres as bait with a dangerous reactor strapped to the back of his Sacred Mechanoid.
 He showed some disgust in the plan, but hesitantly accepted in hopes of it succeeding, even if it means having to kill another Sacred Mechamaster.